Arashiyama Bamboo Grove

 Address: 68 Sagatenryuji Susukinobabacho, Ukyo Ward, Kyoto, 616-8385, Japan

-A registered World Heritage Site, Tenryuji Temple and its surrounding gardens is nearly 700 years old, and is one of the headquarters of a school of Zen Buddhism, were new priests and priestesses are trained.
+A registered World Heritage Site, Tenryuji Temple and its surrounding gardens is nearly 700 years old, and is one of the headquarters of a school of Zen Buddhism, where new priests and priestesses are trained.
 It is surrounded by breathtaking rock gardens, koi ponds, and a beautiful garden that was bursting with spring colors when we visited in April.
 It’s a gorgeous place to learn about Japan’s history, photograph or paint botanicals, and take a walk.
-Admission to the garden is ¥500, and for another ¥100 you may enter and explore the temple.
-For another ¥500 visitors can enter the Dharma Hall, which is home to a famous Cloud Dragon Painting that is nearly 1,000 years old.
+Admission to the garden is ¥500, and for another ¥100, you may enter and explore the temple.
+For another ¥500, visitors can enter the Dharma Hall, which is home to a famous Cloud Dragon Painting that is nearly 1,000 years old.

-To get to the Arashiyama Bamboo Grove, or any of the above historical and cultural sites, you will likely pass over the Togetsukyo Bridge.
-This 509 foot long bridge is something that should absolutely be crossed on foot so that visitors may experience the breathtaking views and changing perspectives of the surrounding rivers and mountains while crossing.
-In the spring and summer you can see fishermen wading in the river casting their nets as their ancestors have for hundreds of years.
+To get to the Arashiyama Bamboo Grove or any of the above historical and cultural sites, you will likely pass over the Togetsukyo Bridge.
+This 509-foot-long bridge is something that should absolutely be crossed on foot so that visitors may experience the breathtaking views and changing perspectives of the surrounding rivers and mountains while crossing.
+In the spring and summer, you can see fishermen wading in the river casting their nets as their ancestors have for hundreds of years.

 Other Helpful Tips